rudelm/rudelm.github.io/content/post/2020/09/21/configure-mail-transport-agent-on-raspbian-with-external-smtp-server/index.md

 # Host name of the SMTP server
 # TODO: Use the host of your own mail account
-host &lt;your Username provided by KAS>.kasserver.com
+host  <your Username provided by KAS>.kasserver.com

 # As an alternative to tls_trust_file/tls_crl_file, you can use tls_fingerprint
 # to pin a single certificate.
 You have to update the fingerprint when the